-Saint Helena also has post office but housed in a very disappointing building and you can buy some stamps here.
+Saint Helena also has a post office but housed in a very disappointing building and you can buy some stamps here.
 The Castle Gardens appears to have an odd shape but the garden has numerous varieties of tropical plants and some endemic plants as well.
 Songbirds can be found here in swarms as they hung on the huge trees.
-You can also visit the Fortifications as well as a heart shaped waterfall which is quite attracting.
-Saint James Church is quite dark and it is inside Jamestown fortifications and built in 1774, it has a reputation of being among the southern hemispheres oldest Anglican Church.
+You can also visit the Fortifications as well as a heart-shaped waterfall which is quite attractive.
+Saint James Church is quite dark and it is inside Jamestown fortifications and built-in 1774, it has a reputation of being among the southern hemispheres oldest Anglican Church.

-Most of the tourists to Saint Helena opt for self catering option and finding small rental houses are easily available and give you a better opportunity to interact with the locals.
+Most of the tourists to Saint Helena opt for self-catering option and finding small rental houses are easily available and gives you a better opportunity to interact with the locals.
 Other notable accommodation facilities include the Consulate Hotel, Wellington House Hotel and Farm Lodge.
 As a tourist, working in Saint Helena for pay is illegal unless you get an employment permit.
 The island is reputed as being one of the safest places you can be on earth and crime seems not to exist here.
-A local jail only has some few inmates charged for minor offences.
+A local jail only has some inmates charged for minor offenses.
 Apart from scorpions, you shouldn’t worry about meeting deadly animals or bugs.
 Visitors are also required to show loyalty to Christian Faith and UK monarch as locals are extreme loyalists to them.